 How we’ll reverse it, and how you can make a difference at home

-With Landis at the helm, and supporters like you backing him up, we’re confident we can overturn the rules.
+With Landis at the helm, and supporters like you backing him up, we’re confident Environment America can overturn the rules.
 Already, the Biden administration has taken bold climate action in its first months in office.
 To make matters brighter — or perhaps drier — President Joe Biden’s nominee for the U.S. Department of Energy Secretary has pledged to strengthen efficiency standards.

 Here’s how you can help:

 You can make a difference right in your home.
 Try the following tips from our citizen’s guide to reducing energy waste:

 When washing clothing, consider cold washes.
 A washing machine spends 90 percent of its energy to heat water.